treeverse/lakeFS-samples/14-migrate-or-clone-repo/README.md

 ## Demo Instructions

-Once you have successfully completed setup then open "Migrate or Clone Repo" notebook from JupyterLab UI and follow the instructions.
+Once you have successfully completed setup then open either "Migrate or Clone AWS Repo" or "Migrate or Clone Azure Repo" notebook from JupyterLab UI and follow the instructions.